School Nutrition STAR FAQs

 Yes, selected attendees will be required to take two online courses as workshop prerequisites: 1) Effective Facilitation Techniques which will provide tools and tips for how to effectively facilitate trainings and 2) Effective Goal Setting which will provide guidance on how to develop goals and strategies for an effective action plan.
 ICN feels these two courses will provide a foundational knowledge base that would be helpful in the overall success of workshops and would assist with the timing of the workshop activities.

-ICN is developing a new training curriculum specifically designed for managers/site-level supervisors on the following topics: Meal Preparation and Service; Procurement and Inventory Management; Nutrition and Menu Management; and Marketing, Communication, and Customer Service.
+ICN developed a new training curriculum specifically designed for managers/site-level supervisors on the following topics: Meal Preparation and Service; Procurement and Inventory Management and Nutrition; Menu Management.

-Following each training topic and best practices panel presentation, the ICN consultant/mentor will facilitate breakout sessions to discuss the topic area in more detail.
+Following each training topic, the ICN consultant/mentor will facilitate breakout sessions to discuss the topic area in more detail.
 The ICN mentor will work with the participants to help them to identify their challenges within the topic area, set goals to address their specific challenges, and develop action plans.
 The mentors will follow-up with the attendees at 3, 6, and 12 months to see how they are implementing their action plan goals.

 Participants will spend time on the first day working in small groups of peers to demonstrate their training and facilitation skills by teaching the Managers’ Corner curriculum amongst each other.
 The goal of this concept is to have them apply the techniques of their training and facilitation skills while receiving feedback from peers and the ICN coach/mentor on their strengths and areas in need of improvement.
 ICN plans to emphasize the train-the-trainer approach during the workshop to ensure managers are well equipped to provide trainings, as part of the professional standards requirement, to their frontline staff by utilizing ICN’s existing curriculums.